hatfieldlibrary/commons/README.md

 ## Development

-To work on the Commons client without Universal server-side rendering, use `npm run start:dev`.
+To run the Commons client without Universal server-side rendering, use `npm run start:dev`.

 To work with server-side rendering in development mode, use `npm run build:development:ssr` and `npm run serve:ssr`.